by Alan Castel (2018 – Oxford University Press)

 We are all aging.
-Are you up to date on what you can do to age successfully?
+Are you up to date on successful aging in retirement?

-There are many misconceptions about aging and they can paint an overly negative picture.
+There are many misconceptions about healthy aging and they can paint an overly negative picture.
 Alan Castel’s book Better with Age dispels many of them, along with ageist stereotypes, evidence-based recommendations on how to age successfully.
 Castel is a Professor of Psychology at UCLA and he has a knack for translating research on aging into easy-to-understand practical takeaways.
 One interesting aspect of this book is that it’s targeted at a wide range of ages.
-The author is 42 and shared with us that he was motivated to write the book to educate younger people (as well as Baby Boomers) on what they can do now to position themselves to age successfully.
+The author is 42 and shared with us that he was motivated to write the book to educate younger people (as well as Baby Boomers) on what they can do now to position themselves for successful aging in retirement.

 We get more selective as we age.
 Castel highlights The Socioemotional Selectivity Theory developed by Laura Carstensen of Stanford University, which postulates that as we age, we tend to focus more on (and seek out more of) the positives in life.
 For example, he summarizes the findings of studies that found that older adults tend to experience more positive emotions and fewer negative ones.
 As time becomes perceived to be short (at any age) our priorities change.
 He also notes that memory becomes more selective as well, focusing more on what’s important and less on details we access in other ways.